 In their victory in Game 1, Ortiz went 0-3 with neither a run scored nor a run driven in.
 The next night he drew three walks, but he didn’t have a hit, and the Sox lost 9-8 in 11 innings.
 No extra credit there, right?
 As the ALCS shifted back to Boston, Papi was again hitless as the Sox got clobbered 9-1.
 Backs nearly against the wall, Papi finally posted a hit, but the Sox lost 13-4 to go down 3-1.

 Ortiz and the Sox know how to play down 3-1 though.
 And the next night it looked like some of the 2004 pixie dust might be left over.
 They trailed 7-0 going into the bottom of the seventh.
 Ortiz only had one hit in this game, but it was a three-run shot against Grant Balfour to help make it 7-4 after seven.
 With a chance to win it in the ninth, Ortiz struck out.
 Three batters later, J.D.
 Drew hit a walk-off single, and the Sox lived to see another day.
 This was a great comeback, no doubt, but it’s really hard to give Ortiz a ton of credit when he hit a homer down 7-1 in the game and 3-1 in the series.
 It seemed like a big hit only because of what his teammates did after him.
 Shifting back to Tampa, Papi had a nice contribution in Game 6.
-He drove in the final run of the game in a contest the Sox won 4-2.
+He drove in the final run in a contest the Sox won 4-2.
 It was a nice hit, but it was just a tack-on run after Jason Varitek homered earlier in the inning.
 Ortiz and Sox bats were quiet the next night.
 Tampa went to the World Series with a 3-1 victory.

 Folks aren’t using these Series to get Ortiz into the Hall, right?
 Rather than 10X, let’s give Papi extra credit only at the equivalent to his regular season performance.
 Remember, this is something he’s getting that nobody else in the game’s history does, so it’s still a plus.